-"We are excited to bring RoxyBond to market as the first immediate-release abuse-deterrent opioid, in addition to MorphaBond ER -- both products feature our SentryBond technology," said Inspirion's CEO, Stefan Aigner, MD, CFA.
-"We look forward to launching RoxyBond with Daiichi Sankyo, a strong partner with an established market presence and commitment to responsible marketing of prescription medications."
+"Abuse-deterrent opioid formulations are an important part of a comprehensive approach to addressing the opioid crisis," said Inspirion's CEO, Stefan Aigner, MD, CFA.
+"We're pleased to see our licensing partners at Daiichi Sankyo, a company with a strong commitment to responsible marketing of prescription medications, bring MorphaBond ER to market."